Nut-Free Cake Recipes

 • 2 tsp vanilla extract

-• 2 tbsp oat or rice milk
+• 2 tbsp oat milk or rice milk

 Instructions: